st7ma784/Bertscore/README.md

 ## Demo

-If you wish to play more interactively with the available code, a webGUI can either be found at dockerhub as st7ma784/lsavis, or compiled locally by building the Visualisations folder.
+If you wish to play more interactively with the available code, a webGUI can either be found at dockerhub as st7ma784/lsavis, (on port 5000) or compiled locally by building the Visualisations folder.